 What’s New in the 2026 AMC8 Math Competition Syllabus?
 Registration Methods?
 Event Details?
 Academic Value?
 Plus AMC8 Introductory Handout

-As one of the most influential middle school math competitions globally, the AMC8 (American Mathematics Competition 8) is undergoing its largest overhaul in five years.
-This article provides a detailed breakdown of the 2026 syllabus changes, registration options, event schedule, and academic advancement value, helping students and parents thoroughly understand the competition and prepare effectively.
+As one of the most influential middle school math competitions globally, the AMC8 (American Mathematics Competition 8) is held once a year in January.
+This article provides a detailed breakdown of the syllabus, registration options, event schedule, and academic advancement value, helping students and parents thoroughly understand the competition and prepare effectively.

-The table below shows the proportions and specific changes for each math module in the 2026 AMC8:
+The table below shows the proportions and key points for each math module in the AMC8:

-Math Module Proportion New Exam Points and Key Features
+Math Module Proportion Exam Points and Key Features

-Geometry 25%–30% Introduction of dynamic analysis of 3D nets, integrating the Pythagorean theorem with building structural stability problems; increased complexity in calculating the area of irregular shapes, with multi‑layer overlapping shaded area problems appearing.
+Geometry 25%–30% Analysis of 3D nets, applying the Pythagorean theorem to real-world contexts; calculating the area of irregular shapes, including multi‑layer overlapping shaded area problems.

-Number Theory & Combinatorics 20%–25% Increased difficulty in prime factorization, requiring quick factorization of four‑digit integers; added application of the sum formula for geometric sequences; combinatorial counting problems now include multiple constraints.
+Number Theory & Combinatorics 20%–25% Prime factorization, including quick factorization of larger integers; application of the sum formula for geometric sequences; combinatorial counting problems with multiple constraints.

 3. Trends in Question Design

-The average text length of problem statements has increased by 45% compared to 2020, incorporating unstructured information such as charts and business data.
-The proportion of trap problems has expanded, with frequent unit confusion and logical qualifiers.
-For questions 21–25, the degree of problem‑solving freedom has increased, allowing for multiple solution methods.
+Problem statements often include unstructured information such as charts and data.
+Trap problems featuring unit confusion and logical qualifiers are common.
+For questions 21–25, the degree of problem‑solving freedom is higher, allowing for multiple solution methods.

 II.
 Detailed Registration Methods